adgsenpai/SouthAfricanCarRegistrationDetectionApp/README.md

 # South African Registration Detection Application

-### this is an application writen in Flask + React that returns the town/city of any given number plate in the country South Africa.
+### this is an application writen in Python + React.js that returns the town/city of any given number plate in the country South Africa.